rolodato/dotenv-safe/README.markdown

 ```

 This will load environment variables from `.env` as usual, but will also read any variables defined in `.env.example`.
-If any variables are missing from `.env`, an exception listing them will be thrown.
+If any variables are missing from the environment, an exception listing them will be thrown.
 Otherwise, returns `true`.

-`dotenv-safe` compares the actual environment after loading `.env` with the example file, so it will work correctly if environment variables are missing in the `.env` but provided through other means such as a shell script.
+`dotenv-safe` compares the actual environment after loading `.env` (if any)  with the example file, so it will work correctly if environment variables are missing in `.env` but provided through other means such as a shell script.

 # Options